-- Energy demand: this method is a cumulative inventory of all forms of energy used for processing energy, transportation energy, and feedstock energy.
-This analysis reports both total energy demand and non-renewable energy demand.
-Renewable and non-renewable energy demand.
-Renewable and non-renewable energy demand are reported separately to assess consumption of fuel resources that can be depleted, while total energy demand is used as an indicator of overall consumption of resources with energy value.
+- Energy demand is a cumulative inventory of all forms of energy used for processing energy, transportation energy, and feedstock energy.
+This analysis reports total energy demand, with renewable and non-renewable energy demand reported separately to assess consumption of fuel resources that can be depleted.
+Total energy demand is used as an indicator of overall consumption of resources with energy value.
 Energy is also categorized by individual fuel types, as well as by process/fuel vs. feedstock energy. - Total solid waste is assessed as a sum of the inventory values associated with this category.
 This category is also broken into hazardous and non-hazardous wastes and their end-of-life (e.g., incineration, waste-to-energy, or landfill). - Water consumption is assessed as a sum of the inventory values associated with this category and does not include any assessment of water scarcity issues.
+Consumed water does include removal of water from one watershed to another.

-&lt;sup>5 IPCC, 2013: Climate Change 2013: The Physical Science Basis.
+5 IPCC, 2013: Climate Change 2013: The Physical Science Basis.
 Contribution of Working Group I to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change [Stocker, T.F., D. Qin, G.-K. Plattner, M. Tignor, S.K.
 Allen, J. Boschung, A. Nauels, Y. Xia, V. Bex and P.M.
 Midgley (eds.)].
 Cambridge University Press, Cambridge, United Kingdom and New York, NY, USA, 2013.